biocore/qiime/doc/scripts/make_otu_heatmap_html.rst

 		Path to the output directory
 	-n, `-`-num_otu_hits
-		This is the minimum number of Samples that an OTU is present in, for an OTU to be kept in the OTU table [default: 5]
+		This is the minimum number of Samples that an OTU is present in, for an OTU to be kept in the OTU table [default: 5] -t, `-`-tree
+		Tree file to be used for sorting OTUs in the heatmap -m, `-`-map_fname
+		Metadata mapping file to be used for sorting Samples in the heatmap

 **Output:**